isabelarvelo/sustainable-food-source-finder/README.md

 ## Replication

-To replicate this project, you will need to have Docker installed on your machine.
+To replicate this project, you will need to have Docker and Git installed on your machine.
 You will also need to create an account with the USDA Local Food Directory API and get an API key.

 ```
 git clone https://github.com/isabelarvelo/sustainable-food-source-finder.git